General guidelines for the purchase of NUCLEUS colonies.

 - All brood to have been laid by the queen provided - see cautionary notes*

-- Ideally a locally raised queen marked Yellow for 2017 or Red for 2018.
+- Ideally a locally raised queen marked with the colour for the relevant year.
 If the queen is not ‘local’ this should be clearly stated, along with its origin/source.*

 - The bees should be good tempered, when handled by a competent beekeeper.